JanDintel/thalys/README.md

 # Thalys

-Thalys is a lightweight blog on Rails.
+Thalys is a lightweight blog on Rails, built for www.thequietestplace.com.